srnicholson/Daily-Snow-Depth/README.md

 # Daily-Snow-Depth
-This repo contains scripts to generate visualizations of daily U.S. snow depth.
-I used these scripts to generate timelapse visualizations of the national snow depth map from 1950 through 2015.
+This repo contains scripts to generate *(rough!)* visualizations of daily U.S. snow depth.
+I used these scripts to generate timelapse visualizations of the snow depth map throughout the contiguous US from 1950 through 2015.
 A [slow version](https://www.youtube.com/watch?v=YwehzWN4c_g) and [fast version](https://www.youtube.com/watch?v=7tMJJ5_6fGQ) are available.

-**DISCLAIMER: I am relatively new to programming and had very little experience with UNIX shell scripting, Python, and especially QGIS and Avisynth before I started this project.
-Therefore, there are bound to be more than a few inefficiencies and quirks in my code.
-Feedback and improvements/enhancements are welcomed and encouraged!
-After all, that's what sharing code is all about, right?

 The following guide explains how to download the underlying dataset, format it, import it into QGIS, and ultimately combine the resulting map frames into a timelapse video.
+I completed this project on a Windows machine, so this guide is highly Windows-specific.

 1. Download the raw data
   1. **This step requires wget, available [here](http://gnuwin32.sourceforge.net/packages/wget.htm) for Windows**